You are here

 - Direct anterior hip replacement

 - Total joint replacement of the hip or knee

 Our doctors are committed to delivering specialized care and a customized treatment plan focused on the needs of the patient so our patients are able to return to their daily activities quickly and safely.

-Contact us today to consult with a specialist at Desert Orthopaedic Center.
-Please call (702) 731-4088 or request an appointment online to be seen at one of our locations in Las Vegas, Nevada, our Central Office, Northwest Office, or Southwest Office or at our location in Henderson, Nevada.
+Contact us today to consult with a joint replacement specialist at Desert Orthopaedic Center located in Las Vegas or Henderson, Nevada.
+Please call (702) 731-4088 or request an appointment online to be seen at our Central Office, Northwest Office, Southwest Office, or Henderson Office.

 With years of experience and advanced training devoted to orthopaedic care, our specialty-trained doctors at Desert Orthopaedic Center are the region's experts in accurately diagnosing and effectively treating joint injuries and conditions, and they are dedicated to working with you to develop an appropriate treatment plan suited to your unique needs and goals.

 Our joint replacement and revision surgeons, Dr. John Baldauf, Dr. Roger Fontes, Dr. Chad Hanson, Dr. Lawrence Huff, Dr. Parminder Kang, Dr. Craig Tingey, and Dr. Richard Winder, are the leading specialists in the region who have the knowledge and expertise to accurately diagnose and effectively treat your injury or condition.

 To consult with a joint replacement specialist at our practice, please request an appointment online or call (702) 731-4088 to be seen at one of our offices conveniently located in Las Vegas or Henderson, Nevada.